geopeper/LightLogger/README.md

 # LightLogger

-LightLogger is an iOS application based on Swift for collecting geographic data with precise GPS coordinates and user-provided brightness values.
-The app allows field data collection easily and supports exporting records for later analysis.
+LightLogger is an iOS application built with Swift for collecting geographic data that combines precise GPS coordinates with user-entered brightness values.
+It is designed for field data collection and supports exporting records for later analysis.

+This project was developed to support the **NTU LightMap** initiative, which visualizes light data in relation to ecological protection zones and crime-prone areas using WebGIS.
+LightLogger provides a simple way to collect consistent and accurate data in the field.

 ## Screenshots
 <img src="https://github.com/user-attachments/assets/e57edd78-158b-4aab-9ad2-e9a5f8e17187" width="300">